christophergandrud/DataCombine/README.md

 continually being developed as I turn lines of code that I frequently use into single functions.
 It currently includes the following functions:

-- `CasesTable` function added to report cases after listwise deletion of missing values for time-series cross-sectional data.
+- `CasesTable` function added to report cases after list-wise deletion of missing values for time-series cross-sectional data.

 - `change`: calculates the absolute, percentage, and proportion change from a specified lag, including within groups.

 - `CountSpell`: function that returns a variable counting the spell number